zmoazeni/derp-archer/README.md

     - It separates and simplifies our storage.
 We no longer need to provide a mysql migration or maintain our connection with ActiveRecord or MongoMapper
-  - Using Qu and LevelDB, people can use DelayedJob on non-Rails projects
+  - Qu and LevelDB lets people can use DelayedJob on non-Rails projects
   - Downsides:
-    - the current front-end for delaying jobs is slick
+    - The current front-end for delaying jobs is slick
-    - We can't split workers among boxes.
+    - We can't split workers among multiple machines (though the worker can be started elsewhere).
 This may become a line in the sand to prompt people to upgrade to a different background processor

 # What is with the repo name?